micromata/awesome-css-learning/readme.md

 ## CSS in a nutshell

-- [Introduction to CSS](https://scrimba.com/g/gintrotocss) - This Screencast series will teach you the basics of CSS in about one hour.
+- [Introduction to CSS](https://scrimba.com/g/gintrotocss) - This screencast series will teach you the basics of CSS in about one hour.

 ## Fundamental concepts